Azure/azure-functions-durable-extension/samples/v2/Chirper/Chirper.Service/readme.md

     There is one UserFollows entity per user: The entity key is the userId.
 The operations are *Add* (follows a user), *Remove* (unfollows a user) and *Get* (returns the list of followed users).

-1 of the functions is a *durable orchestration*, implementing the timeline query.
+One of the functions is a *durable orchestration*, implementing the timeline query.

   - The **GetTimeline** orchestration collects the chirps for the timeline of a particular user.
     It first calls the `UserFollows` entity to get a list of the followed users.
 Then it calls the UserChirps entities of all the followed users, *in parallel*.
 Once it receives all the lists it combines them and sorts them.

-7 of the functions are Http triggers that implement the REST interface (see next section for a list).
+Seven of the functions are Http triggers that implement the REST interface (see next section for a list).
 Each of them specifies a path, and uses the IDurableOrchestrationClient to access the durable entities and durable orchestration.

   - The POST methods signal the respective entities, and returns 202.